kuramu1108/DSA-upass-resources/README.md

-# DSA-tutoring-resources
+# DSA-UPASS-resources
-this is the repo of my UPASS tutoring class for the following subject
+this is the repo of my UPASS (UTS Peer Assisted Study Success) class for the following subject

 Univesity of Technology Sydney